 I don’t mind.
-I honestly don’t miss the days of kicking down doors and pulling people out of their houses, half naked and scared, getting ready to run the first chance they get.
+I honestly don’t miss the days of kicking down doors and pulling people out of their houses, half naked and scared, getting ready to run for the hills the first chance they get.
 As if it would do them any good.
 There was a time when people could feasibly avoid the law for a temporary stretch and get away with it, but this isn’t exactly the day and age for hiding from the all seeing eye of the government.
-By the time someone’s web activity has been red flagged, monitored, and a physical team has come knocking at your door…it’s already too late.
+By the time someone’s web activity has been red flagged, monitored, and a physical team has come knocking at your door…it’s already too late to start making excuses.
 No defense will save you.
 No lies to be told.
 No strategies to form to weasel your way out of the situation.
 We’ve already got all the ammo we need to put you away for a long long time.

 I watched the officers pull up to the house…car lights flashing, but silent with the sirens.
-A group of ten, two in plain clothes, the other eight in protective FBI gear…fan out on the front lawn as they quickly approach the front and back doors.
+A group of ten, two in plain clothes, the other eight in protective FBI gear…fan out on the front lawn as they quickly approach the front and back doors simultaneously.
 It’s at this point that I always start wondering…will this guy have a family?
 Friends?
 A good paying job with co-workers who look at him as the highlight of their day?
 How long will it be before he’s able to reach out and contact the ones he cares about?
 How long will it be before the neighbors on this street see the flashing lights and the commotion, wrapping themselves in bathrobes and pajama pants to come out and see what’s going on?
-After seeing more home invasions than I can count, I can’t say that I’ve ever found two that were the same. takes the monotony out of the job, I suppose.
+After being a witness in more raids and home invasions than I can count, I can’t say that I’ve ever found any two that were alike.
+Takes the monotony out of the job, I suppose.

 I heard Monica’s voice come over the radio in the van.
 “Is he out yet?
 Come on, Winston, give me a profile.”

-I told her, “They haven’t dragged his out yet, but I’m telling you, you’re not winning the bet on this one.”
+I told her, “They haven’t dragged him out yet, but I’m telling you, you’re not winning the bet on this one.”

 “Oh, ye of little faith.”
 She grinned.
 “I saw the same docs as you did, and I’m telling you, it’s gonna be a skinny college kid with a video game addiction and some kind of emo dye job in his hair.”